cloudjubei/thefactory-db/docs/FILE_ORGANISATION.md

   - EntityType = 'project_file' | 'internal_document' | 'external_blob'
   - Entity shape for insertion and retrieval
   - Search options and result row types
-  - OpenDbOptions: now supports either an external connection string or a local data directory for an embedded Postgres runtime.
+  - OpenDbOptions: requires an external connection string to connect to a PostgreSQL instance.
 - src/connection.ts: Connection factory and schema init.
-Loads SQL from docs/sql/schema.pg.sql and ensures pgvector extension.
-Includes ensureEmbeddedPostgres() which boots a local Postgres using pg-embedded given a data directory and returns a connection string. openPostgres() accepts either a connectionString or databaseDir and will start the embedded server when needed.
+Loads SQL from docs/sql/schema.pg.sql and ensures the pgvector extension is available.
+It uses the provided connection string to establish a connection to the database.

 Database Schema
 - entities table fields: